jdmehtaltd/eastlearning-test/README.md

 TDD is pretty standard now with well documented benefits and my first task will be to configure PHPUnit.
 I have read that Pest may be a better option.
 But for now, PHPUnit may be the easier option since it is more popular.
 Unit test run config works inside PHPStorm.
+For command line, try this to run the tests inside container from outside:
+`docker-compose exec php /vendor/phpunit/phpunit/phpunit /app/tests`

 ## The PHP file upload